Anglia knight

-The silver statue was Anglia's original ident.
+The silver statue was Anglia's original ident, with various parts of the trophy shown.
 At the end, the camera zoomed in on the pennon which showed the station's name.
 An arrangement by Malcolm Sargent, of Handel's Water Music was played over the film.
 The logo became so closely identified with the station that when Anglia produced a book to mark its fortieth anniversary in 1999, it was entitled A Knight On The Box.
 With the introduction of colour television on ITV in November 1969 (although not in the Anglia region until October 1970), the ident was remade with constant lighting, and the knight rotating on a turntable – a longer version of the ident was used at the start of the day's transmission until the mid 1980s.

 On 21 March 1988, the knight was replaced by a new identity.
-It made brief re-appearances in 1999 and 2009 to celebrate Anglia's 40th and 50th anniversaries.
+It made brief reappearances in 1999 and 2009 to celebrate Anglia's 40th and 50th anniversaries.

 The trophy is usually displayed at ITV Anglia reception at Anglia House in Norwich.
 It was on loan to the Museum of Norwich at the Bridewell until 5 October 2019 as part of an exhibition celebrating life in Norwich in 1959.

 The logo for Anglian Home Improvements also depicts a knight on horseback.